Mental Health Trends Among Gen Z and Millennials: A Neuroscientific Perspective

 The COVID-19 Pandemic

 The COVID-19 pandemic has had a profound impact on mental health trends among Gen Z and Millennials.
-The uncertainty, social isolation, and disruption of daily life have led to increased rates of anxiety, depression, and other mental health issues.
+The uncertainty, social isolation, and disruption of daily life have led to increased rates of anxiety, depression, and other mental health challenges.
 The pandemic has highlighted the importance of mental health care and the need for accessible services.

 Psychological Resilience